hpowers/Placeholders.js-bowerDist/README.md

 The reason for this repo is the actual repo does not include a compiled JS file.

-You can install with `bower install placeholderJsBowerDist`
+You can install with `bower install placeholderjs-bower-dist`